Can You Edit a WordPress Website After Publishing? How to Edit Pages Before and After Publication

 • WordPress Revision System: WP saves revisions automatically while you edit pages.
 Access these revisions in the editor under the ‘Revisions’ link in the ‘Document’ panel to view, compare, and restore previous versions.

-• Managing Comments for Feedback: Use the built-in commenting system to receive feedback on drafts.
+• Managing Comments for Feedback: Use the built-in commenting system to get feedback on drafts.
 Control comments through the ‘Discussion’ settings for each page and moderate them in the ‘Comments’ section of the dashboard.

 Light bulbe